Santa Clara, California: Economy

-Santa Clara owns and operates an electric utility called Silicon Valley Power.
+The City of Santa Clara owns and operates the Silicon Valley Power electric utility.
 In 2005, Silicon Valley Power brought online the Donald Von Raesfeld (DVR) Power Plant.
 The new combined cycle gas turbine plant produces 147 megawatts of electricity for the city and its residents.
-As a result, the going rate for electricity in Santa Clara is considerably cheaper than that offered by Northern California's dominant utility, Pacific Gas and Electric.
+As a result, the going rate for electricity in Santa Clara is considerably less than that offered by Northern California's dominant utility, Pacific Gas and Electric.
+In 2025, Silicon Valley Power announced a 5% increase in rates for all users to fund "infrastructure projects", which some suspect are data centers.

+Santa Clara is California's leader in data center operation, with more than 50 server farms, which use 60% of the energy from municipal utilities.

 Advanced Micro Devices (AMD), Affymetrix, Agilent Technologies, Applied Materials, Arista Networks, Aruba, Brillio, Chegg, Claris, Cloudera, Coherent, Infoblox, Intel, Intevac, Malwarebytes, Marvell Technology Group, Nvidia, OmniVision Technologies, Palo Alto Networks, ServiceNow, Silicon Valley Bank, and Veritas Technologies are among the companies headquartered in Santa Clara.
-The North American offices of Bandai Namco Entertainment (formerly Namco) was in Santa Clara until its consolidation with its existing offices in Irvine, California.
+The North American office of Bandai Namco Entertainment (formerly Namco) was in Santa Clara until its consolidation with its existing offices in Irvine, California.

 Top employers

 According to the city's 2024 Annual Comprehensive Financial Report, the top employers in the city are: